meinestadt/glue-schema-registry/README.md

 # glue-schema-registry

-A typescript library to encode and decode messages with AWS Glue schemas and the wire format that is used by AWS' java libraries for producing and consuming messages with MSK, Kafka, Kinesis, etc.
-This makes it possible to create typescript applications that are compatible with the messages that are created with the AWS Glue Java SerDe libraries.
+A Typescript library for encoding and decoding messages with AWS Glue schemas and the wire format used by the AWS Java libraries to create and consume messages with MSK, Kafka, Kinesis, and so on.
+This enables the creation of Typescript applications that are compatible with messages created with the AWS Glue Java SerDe libraries.

-With this library one can produce and consume Apache Avro encoded messages.
-Protobof and JSON Schema are currently not supported.
+Apache Avro-encoded messages can be created and consumed using this library.
+Protobof and JSON Schema are not currently supported.
 The library supports gzip compression, schema registration, and schema evolution.
-For avro encoding/decoding avsc (https://github.com/mtth/avsc) is being used.
+Avsc (https://github.com/mtth/avsc) is used for avro encoding/decoding.

 This library works well with kafkajs (https://kafka.js.org).

 ## Getting started